-Regular communication of compliance issues is an integral part of the compliance management system.
-It is important to raise staff awareness of the relevant issues and thus to strengthen the compliance culture within ERV Nordic.
+Regular communication of compliance issues is a fundamental component of the compliance management system.
+It is important to increase awareness amongst employees of the relevant issues, thereby strengthening the corporate compliance culture.
 Various communication channels are used, for example the intranet, staff newsletter or regular training events.